|Survey name||Population by country of birth and nationality QMI|

 Estimates of the UK population by country of birth and nationality are not directly comparable with estimates of long-term international migration (measured using the International Passenger Survey (IPS)) because of the definitional differences between the two surveys; for example, the APS is a survey of residential addresses and does not include most communal establishments whereas the IPS does include people who may live in communal establishments.

 Population by country of birth and nationality is an annual publication accompanied by a statistical report.
-The data are published eight months after the end of the reference period.
+The data are published five months after the end of the reference period.

 The published tables are accompanied by datasets containing estimates by individual country of birth and nationality down to local authority level.